diegogadens/betting-host/README.md

 ### Steps to run the program

-1. Clone the repository
+1. Clone the repository `git clone git@github.com:diegogadens/betting-host`

-2. Enter the folder
+2. Enter the folder `cd betting-host`

-3. Run it:
+3. Run it: (the commands below assume you are in a unix like terminal, linux or macOS)

     You have 2 options to enter data (it reads data from stdin).

      * Option 1 (Easier and faster)
         * Edit the `input.txt` file.
 It is in the root directory of the application.
 This file already have an input dataset to run the tests.
         * To run the program with this input use the following command in the root directory of the application **ATENTION: If you edit the file, be sure to keep the empty line after the result line (the last data line)**
         ```
-        user@host$ node index.js < input.txt [Enter]
+        node index.js < input.txt [Enter]
         ```
         If you use the provided input.txt file, you should see the following result for the dividends:
         ```